 Benefits of Developing World-Ready Software

-The benefits of developing world-ready software are many, including lower development costs and lower customer support costs.
-When your software is world-ready, it is much easier (and faster) to create new product versions in additional languages.
+If you are developing software for a specific language market -- including English -- why not plan and develop software for customers worldwide?
+The benefits of developing world-ready software are many, including lower development costs, lower test costs, and lower customer support costs.
+When your software is world-ready, you can create new product versions in additional languages without needing to re-engineer or recompile the source code.
 In addition, the ease of updating world-ready software increases customer satisfaction.

 On This Page

 At the core of world-ready software is a culturally neutral code base that supports users worldwide.
 This is accomplished by taking the following steps as you plan your software product:

 To highlight the dramatic results that can be achieved by committing to and working toward world-ready software, the following table compares the shipping schedules of localized Windows 2000 and Windows XP versions after the English versions were released.